 (d) Issue an initial inspection and tests certificate and affix its mark when the manufacture satisfies the provisions; and

-(e) Check if the type approval remains valid after provisions of RID/ADR (including the referenced standards) relevant to the type approval have changed.
+(e) Check if the type approval remains valid after provisions of ADR (including the referenced standards) relevant to the type approval have changed.
 If the type approval is no longer valid, the relevant body shall issue a refusal inspection report and inform the competent authority or the inspection body which issued the type approval certificate.

 The certificate in (d) and report in (c) may cover a number of products of the same type (group certificate or report).